powerfans/DB2_Doc4Power/README.md

 # DB2 on Power
-DB2 on Power best practice sharing.
+DB2 on Power solution and best practice sharing.